m-pilia/cdecl/README.md

                ddecl "(" fdecll ")"
 ````

-The recognization of these four nonterminal symbols is implemented in the
+The recognition of these four nonterminal symbols is implemented in the
 four homonymous functions.

 Other facts are considered to detect syntax errors: